KSF-Media/affresco/ci/README.md

 - check that the generated workflows are up to date with the Dhall source
 - build all the apps
 - upload them to a bucket
+- deploy apps to App Engine (Where applicable)

 Then the "preview" workflows posts a comment to the PR with the link to the newly deployed previews, while the "production" workflows clears the CDN cache so that